sebasSerrano12/mediTranslate/README.md

 # MediTranslate
-MediTranslate is an app that provides a solution to triage methods for healthcare professionals, it simplifies communication with Spanish-speaking patients.
+MediTranslate is an app that provides a solution to triage methods for healthcare professionals by simplifying communication with Spanish-speaking patients.
 It ensures accurate and efficient translation between medical personnel and Spanish-speaking patients, bridging the language barrier in healthcare settings and expediting services

 https://codepen.io/sebastianSerrano/pen/oNOWvBg